Screen Mirroring a Phone, iPad or Laptop to TV: How to Push Your Phone to the Big Screen

 Step 2Set your TV to the correct HDMI channel, your laptop should then briefly blink as the settings are configured.

 Step 3Windows should automatically recognize your TV’s required output settings and adjust accordingly.
 If this does not happen, simply press the Windows key and search Connect to an external display.
 This will bring up an options menu where you can alter the display, resolution, orientation, and default screen settings.

 Top tip: Amazon makes its own HDMI cable and it is just as good as something you will pay top dollar for.
 They are very cheap too.

 Most modern PCs can be physically connected directly to a television.
 A desktop system will typically offer at least one full-sized HDMI socket, and some larger laptops do as well.

-When you connect a TV to this socket, it will be automatically detected: if you already have a monitor or laptop display connected, your TV will by default be set up as a secondary display.
-If you’d prefer it to mirror your primary display, you can set this in Windows’ screen resolution settings – or you can simply press Win+P to bring up a quick set of Second Screen options.
+When you connect a TV to this socket, it will detect automatically: if you already have a monitor or laptop display connected, your TV will by default be set up as a secondary display.
+If you would prefer it to mirror your primary display, you can set this in Windows’ screen resolution settings – or you can simply press Win+P to bring up a quick set of Second Screen options.

-If you’re using a laptop, it’s more likely to use mini-HDMI or micro-HDMI than the full-sized connector (mini-HDMI looks like a shrunk-down version of regular HDMI, while micro-HDMI is almost identical in size and shape to micro-USB).
-If you’re lucky, your laptop will have come with an adapter; otherwise, you’ll need to buy a mini- or micro-HDMI-to-HDMI cable.
+If you are using a laptop, it is more likely to use mini-HDMI or micro-HDMI than the full-sized connector (mini-HDMI looks like a shrunk-down version of regular HDMI, while micro-HDMI is almost identical in size and shape to micro-USB).
+If you are lucky, your laptop will have come with an adapter; otherwise, you will need to buy a mini- or micro-HDMI-to-HDMI cable.

 Another possibility is mini-DisplayPort: this too can be connected to an HDMI television with the right cable, or via a simple adapter.
 The signals can also travel over a high-speed Thunderbolt bus, so you might be able to connect your TV to a Thunderbolt port.